doneachh/achhammer.me/content/_index.md

          - Master/Bachelor: Modeling Capillary Electrolysis in PyPSA-Earth: Can Green Hydrogen Compete with Grey?
          - Master/Bachelor: Brine Osmosis in Desalination: Can Innovative Approaches Reduce Energy Consumption?
          - Master/Bachelor: Integration of biomass potential and carbondioxid sources in PyPSA-Earth – a case study on the spatial assessment of sustainable bioenergy
+         - Master/Bachelor: Integration of carbon storage in salt caverns in PyPSA-Earth
+         - Master/Bachelor: Why Solar and Wind Outcompete Nuclear Power: Insights from a Global Open-Source Energy System Model PyPSA-Earth / Integration of Nuclear Power as extendable in PyPSA-Earth
+         - Master/Bachelor: Energy system modeling and decarbonization of an agricultural business – paths to climate-neutral agriculture of the future
+         - Master/Bachelor: Advancing Campus Sustainability: An Analysis of the OTH Climate Protection Strategy
          - Master/Bachelor: Rethinking Urban Transportation: Evaluating the TSB transrapid maglev as a new chance for a “Stadtbahn” in Regensburg
          - Master/Bachelor: Developing an Interactive Streamlit App for Automated Energy Cost Assessment Across Sectors
          - Master/Bachelor: From (technology) Data to Deck: Automated Generation of Energy Technology Quartet Cards
-         - Master/Bachelor: Energy system modeling and decarbonization of an agricultural business – paths to climate-neutral agriculture of the future
-         - Master/Bachelor: Advancing Campus Sustainability: An Analysis of the OTH Climate Protection Strategy

         ### Ongoing Thesis Projects
         - Bachelor: Off-grid integration in PyPSA-Earth – a case study for decentralized energy systems